-Maybe your organisation has been offering the option to work remotely as par for the course - either through necessity due to geography or as a benefit.
+Maybe your organization has been offering the option to work remotely as par for the course - either through necessity due to geography or as a benefit.
 Or maybe your employees working from home is a relatively new thing due to certain circumstances.

 Whichever reason it is, engaging with your staff and making sure they feel acknowledged and appreciated is crucial if they are to remain a valuable (and valued) part of your workforce.

-The problem is, remote workers, particularly those who work from home as the norm, can suffer from a lack of connection with their colleagues, their managers, and the company as a whole.
+The problem is, remote workers, particularly those who work from home as the norm, can suffer from a lack of connection with their coworkers, their managers, and the company as a whole.
 And that feeling is only heightened if they’re a new hire and haven’t been with your business for very long.
 So how do you make a new employee feel like they’re an integral and important part of the team, despite them being in a completely different location?
 Especially if circumstances dictate that you’re also having to onboard them remotely?

 The key is to check in with your new people - just like you would do with any new hires who are working in your office or other onsite location.
-It’s also vital to appreciate that newbies may be having a harder time acclimatising to their new job and company as forming working relationships with colleagues is made more difficult by the simple fact that they’re not in the same room.
+It’s also vital to appreciate that newbies may be having a harder time acclimatizing to their new job and company as forming working relationships with coworkers is made more difficult by the simple fact that they’re not in the same room.

 This remoteness also removes the ability to easily ask questions.
 It’s one thing to ask your desk mate a quick query in passing and a whole other to have to start a new Slack or Zoom message thread, chat or even call.
 That's another good reason why checking in with your new people really is vital.
 But the big question is, if striking up a casual conversation in passing is out of the question...how else can you check in?